 2) How strictly is in-person working enforced?

-Above, we’ve outlined the the different approaches to where employees work.
-For in-office and hybrid working, it’s also important to consider how strictly any office attendance is enforced.
+For in-office and hybrid work strategies, it’s important to consider how strictly office attendance is enforced.
 This typically falls into three categories:

-- Strictly enforced: attendance on office days is mandated, and non-attendance is sanctioned with disciplinary measures.
+- Strictly enforced: Where attendance on office days is mandated, and non-attendance is sanctioned with disciplinary measures.

-- Moderately enforced: Attendance on office days is encouraged, but not backed up with any mandates or disciplinary actions.
+- Moderately enforced: Where attendance on office days is encouraged but not backed up with any mandates or disciplinary actions.

-- Not enforced: Employees can decide whether or not they come to the office.
+- Not enforced: Where employees can decide whether or not they come to the office.

-3) Is it one policy for all, or role-dependant?
+3) Is it one policy for all or role-dependent?

-The final factor to consider is whether your workspace strategy is the same for all teams and individual employees, or whether it will vary.
-Key factors that may influence this are:
+The final factor to consider is whether your workspace strategy is the same for everyone or whether it will vary.
+The key factors that may influence this are:

-- Team-based strategies – office attendance is set based on the needs and requirements of specific teams and functions.
-For example, roles that require more collaboration are asked to come into the office more.
+- Team-based strategies: Where office attendance is set based on the needs and requirements of specific teams and functions.

-- Geography-based strategies – office attendance varies, depending on different countries or regions.
+- Geography-based strategies: Where office attendance varies, depending on different countries or regions.
 For example, the London-based team of a multi-national organisation is required to come into the office more than the New York-based team.

-- Employee location-based strategies – office attendance is set based on how far away from an office an employee is based.
+- Employee location-based strategies: Where office attendance is set based on how far away from an office an employee is based.
 For example, employees who are outside of a commutable distance of the office are mandated into the office less than those who are inside of it.

-- Flexible/individual role-based strategies – office attendance is set at an individual employee level – usually negotiated with their manager.
+- Flexible/individual role-based strategies: Where office attendance is set at an individual employee level, usually negotiated with their manager.

 Fully office-based examples